rizdaprasetya/mt-alt-doc/en/technical-reference/payment-link-api.md

 </table>

 ## Delete Payment Link API
 Merchant send HTTP API request to this endpoint with the specified Order ID to delete the Payment Link.
-Useful to deactivate some specific payment links when merchant no longer want customer to pay for it.
+Useful to deactivate some specific Payment Links when merchant no longer want Customer to pay for it.

 ### Request
 **Endpoints:** `/v1/payment-links/{order_id}`\